josecoelho/vim-files/README.md

 ## Usage

+### Fuzzy Search by files

+The lovely fuzzy search of files is available using the plugin [ctrlp](https://github.com/kien/ctrlp.vim)

+The shortcut is Ctrl+p

 ### The "Project Switcher"

-I'm using `vim-session` to keep only one instance of VI open and move between projects.
+I'm using [vim-ctrlp-session](https://github.com/okcompute/vim-ctrlp-session) to keep only one instance of VI open and move between projects.
 It's like working with workspaces/projects on Sublime.

 Usually, when working on a new project, I access the folder using the terminal and open vim there.